 Reflecting on his work in the organisation, Lonwabo described the Equal Education as ‘a bridge’ connecting government to communities.
 He also used the metaphor of ‘a platform’: “It gave us a platform to raise issues.”
 He illustrated how the ‘bridge’ and ‘platform’ metaphors worked in the Broken Window Campaign of 2008.
 The initial school activities took place separately in each institution, where the Equalisers would raise the issue that most concerned learners in a particular school.
 The Equalisers would then come up with ideas on how to improve their schools.
 At Luhlaza Secondary the issue emerged from a very provocative photograph taken by Zami V (one of the learners) of an entire bank of broken windows at the school.
 By engaging with the problem of broken windows, Equal Education aimed to provide a ‘platform’ on which learners could raise their grievances.

 Lonwabo contrasted the EE experience with the ‘disastrous’ march led by an ANC-aligned student organisation, the Congress of South African Students (COSAS) in 2007 (Angara, 2011).
 During that action, COSAS members entered a school and tore up learner exam papers, protesting the closure of an Adult Education centre.
 The COSAS action became a fundamental pedagogic ‘object lesson’ for EE.
 The COSAS action did not get any teacher or community support.
 The EE approach would be different in many respects.
 It would focus on making the community aware: “Most people don’t understand, the working class, our parents, and other community members need to become aware of these problems.”
 “EE is a platform but it needs the people, people can stand up and say something to make people aware, to fight inequality.”
 This so graphically illustrates how these learners learnt about power and about the politics of organising.
+The comparison between the COSAS struggles of a decade earlier and the EE interventions would be incomplete without acknowledging the huge differences in resources that each respective movement had access to.
+EE is very successful in building significant financial resources from both international donors and within a strong and loyal community of contributors.

 Linda was introduced to EE through one of his teachers, who was a former member of TAC.
 He recalled the first meeting at his school on 8 May 2008.
 Unlike the majority of learners at the small initial meeting, who were in Grade 9 and Grade 11, Linda was in his final year of school.
 He recalled that the meeting was held at the EE office and that the youth group had organised transport.
 At the time he was a little unsure about the organisation, but he described it as a ‘good thing’ – learning the history of South Africa.
 During that year the movement began to grow, and after he passed matric he was asked to head the youth group as a facilitator.
 Linda worked in the first year as a facilitator/intern involved organising transport for learners to meetings, marches and pickets.
 During the following year, while he was still working with EE, he decided to rewrite his Grade 12 examination to improve his marks so that he could go to university.
 As an Organiser his job was to speak to principals, organise learners and engage in organisational activities.
 In his work with learners he organised a range of activities from very humble jobs like cleaning the school toilets to mobilising for EE campaigns in the city centre.